electrikmilk/cherri/compiler/actions.md

 of `plistData`.
 These usually contain the `argumentValue(key,args,argsIndex)` function which handles the argument value based on its definition.

-For a variable only argument, use the `variableInput(key,value)` function.
+For a variable only argument, use the `variableInput(key,value)` function. `variableInput(key,value)` is used when a parameter uses an input value, usually with the key `WFInput`, these are parameters whose values must be inserted as a variable value.

 You can also obviously directly add a `plistData` value to this slice.
 This slice will be used as the value of `WFWorkflowActionParameters` dictionary for the action.